 Interested in becoming a member?
 Email us at firstname.lastname@example.org.

-Within this context, in 2005-2006, immigrant rights organizations in New York convened to discuss organizing strategies to support the federal DREAM Act, a bill that would have created a pathway to citizenship for qualifying undocumented youth.
+In the mid-2000s, immigrant rights organizations in New York convened to discuss organizing strategies to support the federal DREAM Act, a bill that would have created a pathway to citizenship for qualifying undocumented youth.
 Out of these meetings, a core group of undocumented youth realized the need to create their own organization in order to articulate and advocate for the unique demands of NY undocumented youth, and to build undocumented-led spaces for empowerment and expression outside of policy advocacy alone.